-NOTE: It is a good idea to plug only the controller cables into the switch.
-The host cables are plugged into the switch as part of the configuration procedure ("Configuring a Controller Pair Using CLI," page 5-11).
+NOTE: It is a good idea to plug only the controller cables into the switch or hub.
+The host cables are plugged into the or hub as part of the configuration procedure ("Configuring a Controller Pair Using CLI," page 5-12).